-The University of Wisconsin-Eau Claire's master of education in professional development graduate program is a blended weekend and online, 30-credit cohort program designed specifically for the professional development of educators.
-The two-year program is an excellent choice for those who seek a meaningful master's degree that will have a lasting, positive impact on their teaching and their students' learning.
+The University of Wisconsin-Eau Claire's master of education in professional development graduate program is a blended weekend and online 30-credit cohort program designed specifically for the professional development of educators.
+The two-year program is an excellent choice for those who seek a meaningful master's degree that will have a lasting, positive impact on their teaching, their leadership and their students' engagement and learning.

-All courses throughout the program focus on equity, diversity, inclusivity and social justice, critical thinking and building community.
-Each course is co-taught with a UWEC faculty member and a public K-12 schoolteacher, with the ultimate goal of developing collaborative leaders.
-Coursework is intentionally designed for continuous application of theory to practice in your own classroom, allowing you to find the strategies, methods and practices that work best for you.
-As part of a final capstone requirement, you’ll develop your own action research project and discover how you can change your professional practice and improve student learning and create change in your school.
+All courses throughout the program focus on equity and justice, inclusion, critical thinking and collaboration.
+Each course is co-taught with a UWEC faculty member and an experienced K-12 schoolteacher, with the goal of developing collaborative leaders.
+Coursework is intentionally designed for continuous application of theory to practice in your own classroom, providing ways for you to determine the practices that work best for you and your context.
+As part of the final capstone requirement, you’ll explore your own action research project and discover how you can develop your professional practice to improve student learning and create change in your school.

-As a graduate of the MEPD program, you'll leave UW-Eau Claire with a variety of research-based practices and strategies that can be immediately applied to your own classrooms.
-Additionally, you'll find that a better understanding of research and evidence-based practices enable you to make data-informed decisions and enhance the learning of your students.
-Whether you seek new understandings, more strategic ways to facilitate student learning or the opportunity to re-envision your career, our renowned program will provide the experiences and skills necessary.
+As a graduate of the MEPD program, you'll leave UW-Eau Claire with a variety of research-based strategies to apply to your own classroom.
+Additionally, you'll find that a better understanding of research and evidence-based practices enables you to make data-informed decisions and enhance student engagement and outcomes.
+Whether you seek new understandings, strategic ways to facilitate student learning, or the opportunity to re-envision your leadership, our renowned program will provide the experiences and skills necessary for change.

 Convenient, flexible scheduling.
 The MEPD program was designed specifically for busy educators, with a predominantly online approach as well as a few opportunities to connect in person with colleagues.
-The rest of the program can be completed online.
-Classes are scheduled year-round so that all students are able to complete their degree in two years.
+The rest of the program is online with peer engagement.
+Classes are scheduled year-round so that all educators are able to complete their degree in two years.

 An enriching, collaborative learning environment.
-Surrounded by a cohort of professionals, you'll meet people who, like you, are passionate about education and helping others.
-Together, you'll share ideas, have rich discussions and build upon your skills.
+Supported by a cohort of professionals, you'll meet people who — like you — are passionate about education and motivating learners.
+Together, you'll share ideas, have rich discussions and build on your skills.
 Many graduates leave with an excellent teacher network and enhanced confidence as a leader.